Electoral division (Ireland): Republic of Ireland

-Because of the 1919 change, DEDs have no independent use in what is now the Republic of Ireland; however, they remained legally defined units used in civil registration, land registration, statistical reporting, and as references for specifying the makeup of larger units, or the location of smaller ones.
+Since the 1919 change, DEDs have had no independent use in what is now the Republic of Ireland; however, they have remained legally defined units used in civil registration, land registration, statistical reporting, and as references for specifying the makeup of larger units, or the location of smaller ones.
 There were comprehensive revisions of the DEDs in County Dublin in 1971, to facilitate redrawing electoral boundaries in growing suburbs of Dublin city, and again in 1986, when it was divided into the electoral counties of Dún Laoghaire–Rathdown, Fingal, and South Dublin.
 Otherwise DEDs were rarely if ever changed, so that a few came to cross county/county-borough boundaries which had been adjusted.
 The Local Government Act 1994 substituted the name "electoral division" to replace both the names "district electoral division" (as used in counties) and "ward" (as used in county boroughs, themselves renamed "cities" by the Local Government Act 2001).
 This change was commenced in 1996.
 Ward boundaries had been revised more often than those of DEDs.

 There are a total of 3,440 EDs in the state, with an average population of 1,447 and average area of 20.4 km2.
 Populations now vary widely, ranging in 2016 from 38,894 for Blanchardstown–Blakestown in Fingal to 12 for Lackagh, North Tipperary and 7 for Ballynaneashagh, Waterford City.
 The DED/ED has been the lowest level of detail for printed census publications since independence.
 To maintain confidentiality, the Central Statistics Office (CSO) amalgamates 32 EDs with low population into neighbouring EDs in the presentation of detailed census data.
 Conversely, more populous EDs are subdivided to provide Small Area Population Statistics (SAPS); whereas sub-DED data could previously be requested from the CSO for a fee, SAPS data has been published online since 2002.
 The Nomenclature of Territorial Units for Statistics (NUTS) classification for Ireland formerly specified as "local administrative unit" (LAU) the 3,441 EDs (counting the Meath and Louth portions of St Mary's ED separately).
 Since 2019, Ireland's NUTS LAUs have been the 166 local electoral areas (LEAs).
 The 2019 Cork city extension left some EDs straddling the County–City boundary, as reflected in the consequential redrawing of the LEAs; that for Carrigaline LEA includes "those parts of the electoral divisions of Ballygarvan, Carrigaline (in the former rural district of Cork), Douglas, Inishkenny, and Monkstown Rural that are not contained within the City of Cork".